plebbit/plebbit-js/README.md

   timestamp: number,
   previousPostCid: string, // each post is a linked list
   postIpnsName: string, // each post needs its own IPNS record for its mutable data like edits, vote counts, comments
-  signature: string, // sign immutable fields like author, title, content, timestamp to prevent tampering }
+  signature: Signature, // sign immutable fields like author, title, content, timestamp to prevent tampering }
 PostIPNS (IPNS record): {
   latestCommentCid: string, // the most recent comment in the linked list of posts